Don’t miss out on these shockingly good Leeds restaurants just because of how they look.

 Da Vito Ristorante, 3 York Place, Leeds, West Yorkshire, LS1 2DR.

 Thai Aroy Dee

-An old fashioned blue sign hangs above a rather plain facade in a tired 70s office block, but what the front of Thai Aroy Dee doesn’t give away is that it’s home to one of the best Thai restaurants in Leeds.
-There are no airs or graces here, as you take a seat in the cafe-style venue decked out in mismatched tables and old school chairs.
-What it lacks in style it more than makes up in delicious Thai food.
-You can pore over an extensive menu of Thai classics, from Gang Panang to Weeping Tiger and it’s great if you’re on a budget too, because you can even bring your own beer.
+An old-fashioned blue sign hangs above a rather plain facade in a tired 70s office block, but what the front of Thai Aroy Dee doesn’t give away is that it’s home to one of the best Thai restaurants in Leeds.
+In fact, it’s the stuff of local legend when it comes to South East Asian eats in the city centre.
+There are no airs or graces here, as you take a seat in the venue decked out in mismatched tables and chairs.
+What it may lack in style it more than makes up for in delicious food.
+You can pore over an extensive menu of Thai classics, from gang panang to Weeping Tiger.

 Thai Aroy Dee, 120-122 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.